 Foreign Companies registered as non-Hong Kong Companies

 A non-Hong Kong company that is registered under Part 16 of the Companies Ordinance is expected to report to the Registrar of companies if the company makes any changes to its name, directors, secretaries, memorandum and articles of association, change in the office address among other major changes within the company.
-Every non-Hong Kong company is expected to submit their annual return and a copy of its annual accounts to the Registrar of companies.
+Every non-Hong Kong company is expected to submit its annual return and a copy of its annual accounts to the Registrar of companies.

 The Rights of Shareholders

-The Hong Kong company Ordinance reserves specific decisions to the shareholders.
+The Hong Kong Company Ordinance reserves specific decisions to the shareholders.

 The shareholders of a company are expected to accomplish the following tasks:

 - The shareholders are expected to appoint the auditors at the annual general meeting.

 - It is the responsibility of the shareholders to alter the company’s articles of association.

 - Name change of a company is s responsibility of the shareholders.